Code-Recipe/Java_Object-oriented_Programming/Chapter5/Chapter5.md

 Multiple-Choice Questions on Inheritance and Polymorphism 153

-3. Which of the following will not cause a ClassCastException to be thrown?
+3.Which of the following will not cause a ClassCastException to be thrown?

 (A) ((SavingsAccount) b).addInterest();